SciML/DiffEqDocs.jl/docs/src/tutorials/discrete_stochastic_example.md

 (SSA)](https://doi.org/10.1016/0021-9991(76)90041-3).
 See [Constant Rate Jump Aggregators](@ref) below for other supported SSAs.

-We now have a problem that can be evolved in time using the DiffEqJump solvers.
+We now have a problem that can be evolved in time using the JumpProcesses solvers.
 Since our model is a pure jump process (no continuously-varying components), we will use `SSAStepper()` to handle time-stepping the `Direct` method from jump to
 jump: